 Toll Brothers Announces Edgewood at Hopkinton Model Home Grand Opening in Downtown Hopkinton, Massachusetts

-HOPKINTON, Mass., March 16, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced the grand opening of its model home at Edgewood at Hopkinton, a new single-family home community located on Whalen Road just minutes from the starting line of the Boston Marathon in Hopkinton, Massachusetts.
+/EIN News/ -- HOPKINTON, Mass., March 16, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE: TOL), the nation’s leading builder of luxury homes, today announced the grand opening of its model home at Edgewood at Hopkinton, a new single-family home community located on Whalen Road just minutes from the starting line of the Boston Marathon in Hopkinton, Massachusetts.
 The highly anticipated Edgewood at Hopkinton model home features innovative architecture and the perfect blend of luxury and modern farmhouse design.

 Edgewood at Hopkinton is a private, peaceful enclave of only 29 single-family homes offering luxury living in a picturesque setting close to recreation, parks, shopping, and a commuter train station.
 Children will attend school in the Hopkinton School District, ranked the #2 Best School District in Massachusetts in the 2023 Niche Best School survey, including Hopkinton High School which Niche recognized as one of the Best High Schools in Massachusetts.